"Raj is excellent. He knows the law inside out, he's easy to work with and he works well with clients. He's also a very good advocate."

 Levitt Scholar (Lincoln’s Inn)

-Raj is a member of the Chancery Bar Association.
+Raj is a member of the Chancery Bar Association and the Insolvency Lawyers’ Association and an Associate Member of R3.